michael-k-goff/michael-k-goff.github.io/overview.md

 ---
 Following are the most recent versions of the articles in this review.

+- [Energy and Economic Growth](/2025-04-12-energy-growth.md).
+The importance of energy consumption as a driver of economic growth.
+Updated April 12, 2025.
 - [City Size and Crime](/2025-03-29-size-crime.md).
 How and why crime rates in a city generally increase with city size.
 Updated March 29, 2025.
 - [Theoretical Limits to Growth](/2025-03-07-max-population).
 A review of estimated limits to the number of people who could live on Earth and beyond.
 Updated March 7, 2025.
 - [Scale and Existential Risk](/2025-02-21-xrisk).
 Whether scale creates a risk of a catastrophe that would theaten civilization.
 Updated February 21, 2025.